 Use remote navigation tools

-A good navigation method is a must, whether you’re using a GPS.
-Make sure to also bring a durable and reliable portable charger for your phone as well.
+A good navigation method is a must, whether you’re using a compass or a GPS (and preferably both).
+Make sure to also bring a durable and reliable portable charger for your phone.
 Once you know the ground you’re going to cover, get some poles so you can easily trek through powdery snow banks.
 A headlamp is also essential for navigation, and for just chilling around camp.

-If you’re going to be travelling in avalanche territory, have a beacon (otherwise known as a transceiver) with you at all times.
+If you’re going to be travelling in avalanche territory, bring a beacon (otherwise known as a transceiver) with you at all times.
 If you were to ever be trapped and buried by an avalanche, your beacon sends a signal to someone else’s beacon, so they can find you as quickly and efficiently as possible.
-You should also have a shovel and a probe, so you can dig out someone that’s trapped if needed.
+You should also have a shovel and a probe, so you can also help dig out someone that’s trapped.

 Invest in a good backpack

 Finally, you’re going to need a way to carry all this stuff, along with everything else on your winter camping checklist.
-Invest in a backpack that can hold 50-70L, since winter camping gear is normally bulkier than summer equipment.
+Invest in a high-quality backpack that can hold 50-70L, since winter camping gear is always bulkier than summer equipment.

 Faq